Republicans take Senate majority and eye unified power with Trump

 Democratic efforts to oust firebrand Republicans Ted Cruz of Texas and Rick Scott of Florida collapsed.
 The unexpected battleground of Nebraska pushed Republicans over the top.
 Incumbent GOP Sen. Deb Fischer brushed back a surprisingly strong challenge from independent newcomer Dan Osborn.

-One of the most-watched Senate races, in Montana, may be among the last to be decided.
-Democrat Jon Tester, a popular three-term senator and “dirt farmer” is in the fight of his political career against Trump-backed Tim Sheehy, a wealthy former NAVY Seal, who made derogatory comments about Native Americans, a key constituency in the Western state.
+One of the most-watched Senate races, in Montana, was decided early Wednesday.
+Democrat Jon Tester, a popular three-term senator and “dirt farmer” in the fight of his political career lost to Trump-backed Tim Sheehy, a wealthy former NAVY Seal, who made derogatory comments about Native Americans, a key constituency in the Western state.

 The fight for control of the House became a state-by-state slog, much of which unfolded far from the presidential race.